datajoint/datajoint-docs/src/community/partnerships/openephysgui.md

-To achieve the aims of coordinated development, both projects appoint a primary point of contact (POC) to respond to questions relating to the integration and interoperability of DataJoint Elements and the Open Ephys GUI.
+To achieve the aims of coordinated development, both projects appoint a primary point of contact (POC) to respond to questions relating to the integration and interoperability of DataJoint Elements and Open Ephys GUI.

 For 2023, the DataJoint Elements POC is Dr. Thinh Nguyen (thinh@datajoint.com).